pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/technicalReadme.md

   - in modal window, main directory is inactive
   - appropriate letters capitalized!
   - DOB date parsed and displayed in mm/dd/yyyy format
-  - can close and open to show each employee's detail info
+  - can close and open to show each 's detail info

-### hover, active state on employees in main directory
+### hover, active state on s in main directory

   - customized focus outline
   - black border and right, bottom shading with grey background